-Trump Quotes The Bible In Las Vegas Shooting Speech & People Were Shocked
+Donald Trump Quoted The Bible In His Las Vegas Shooting Speech & People Were Shocked

 President Donald Trump addressed the nation from the White House on Monday morning, Oct.
 2, following the deadliest mass shooting in U.S. history.
 The president had a somber tone as he began his remarks on the Oct.
 1 Las Vegas, Nevada shooting.
 President Trump then quoted a Bible verse in his speech, and that left many people scratching their heads.

 According to Heavy, Trump used Psalm 34:18 as he said,

 Scripture teaches us that the Lord is close to the brokenhearted and saves those who are crushed in spirit.
 We seek comfort in those words, for we know that God lives in the hearts of those who grieve.